Gilbert Mair (trader): Other occupations

 Gilbert Mair was appointed Justice of Peace by Governor William Hobson.

 Mair was "involved in representations to the British government to have New Zealand declared a British colony, and in the formation of the Kororareka Association, a controversial attempt at settler self-rule".

 Gilbert Mair "met and entertained many notable people who visited the Bay.
 Among them was Bishop Broughton of Sydney, who consecrated the Church at Russell in 1842; Bishop Selwyn; Charles Darwin, the celebrated naturalist; Allan Cunningham, a well-known botanist; Admiral Sir James McClintoch (…) and many others".

 Samuel Marsden introduced the first horses to New Zealand, from Sydney; Gilbert Mair "bought the next lot from a shipment to Kororareka from Valparaíso.
-He sold one horse which was sent to the East Coast, and the others he took to Whangarei".
+He sold one horse which was sent to the East Coast, and the others he took to Whangārei".

 Gilbert Mair Junior

 Being raised amongst Māori his son Gilbert was a fluent speaker of the Māori language.
 During the attack on Auckland by the Ngāti Maniapoto and the Ngāti Hauā in 1863, Gilbert junior joined the Forest Rangers under William Jackson, as an ensign or trainee officer.
 He took part in the Invasion of Waikato against the rebel Māori Kīngitanga forces and became famous in late 1863 for entering into discussions with the rebels during the Battle of Orakau under a flag of truce.
 The government forces were aware that a number of women and children were in the stronghold and Mair pleaded with the rebels to let them out but they refused and shot Mair in the shoulder.
 Mair later became and officer and lead the hunt for Te Kooti between 1868 and 1872 which led to the defeat of Te Kooti's guerillas.
 Mair was able to convince Ngāi Tūhoe Ringatū, who had been part of Te Kooti's band, to lead the government forces to Te Kooti's secret camp in the Ureweras.
 Mair later became a government officer trusted with establishing friendly relationships with Rewi Maniapoto in the 1880s.